Literary and Historical Society (University College Dublin): History

-Foundation

 The L&H was founded in 1855, a year after the foundation of the Catholic University of Ireland, the precursor to UCD.
 Both the university and the debating society were founded by Father John Henry Newman (future Cardinal Newman).
 One of the society's most famous members from this era was James Joyce, who presented his paper "Drama and Life" before a crowd of assembled members in 1900.
-Conor Cruise O'Brien served as vice president of the society during his time in UCD.

-Most of the college's societies, including the UCD Student Union itself can trace their roots to the L&H.
+A number of the college's societies, including the UCD Student Union itself, can trace their roots to the L&H.

-Earlsfort years

-Before the university moved to Belfield, the debates were held on Saturday nights in the Physics Theatre, in Earlsfort Terrace.
-Quite often, events occurring at the society's debates made front page news in the national press.
-At various occasions, college authorities and external bodies attempted to shut the society down, including in 1961, when the L&H was suspended by UCD authorities.
-No such attempts have been successful.

-On the Belfield campus

-In 1972, the society again relocated, this time to UCD's Belfield campus, where the majority of students now studied.
-Since this time the society has grown in size and popularity due to the novice but dangerous initiation tasks that committee members carry out.

-Centennial and sesquicentennial histories
+In 1961, the L&H was temporarily "suspended" by the academic council of UCD.

+The society's debates were originally held in the Physics Theatre in Earlsfort Terrace.
+Following the move of UCD's main campus to Belfield, the society relocated its activities in 1972.

-A 150th anniversary book, edited by Frank Callanan SC, was published to update James Meenan’s centenary history of the society, published in 1955.
-The book, together with the reprinted centenary history, details the history of the society and includes articles by personalities from the society's past, including Maeve Binchy, Owen Dudley Edwards, Vincent Browne, Kevin Myers, Adrian Hardiman and Michael McDowell.
+A 150th anniversary book, edited by Frank Callanan SC, was published in 2005 to update James Meenan's centenary history of the society, published in 1955.
+The book, together with the reprinted centenary history, covers the society's history and includes articles by personalities from its past, including Maeve Binchy, Owen Dudley Edwards, Vincent Browne, Kevin Myers, Adrian Hardiman and Michael McDowell.

 Activities

-House debates

-The society gathers once a week to debate a topic of the day.
-This is the main activity of the society, and typically takes place on Wednesday evenings in the custom-built Garret FitzGerald Debating Chamber, in the UCD Student Centre.
-Personalities central to the topic being discussed are invited to enlighten the house with knowledge and arguments specific to the motion, as well as student members of the society.